K8s Java

 Overview

-Even a small Java Microservice Spring-boot based application has a huge infrastructure under the hood, with a lot fo components asking for threads (and RAM).
+Even a small Java Microservice Spring-boot application has a huge infrastructure under the hood, with a lot fo components asking for threads (and RAM).
 If your applications provide a REST interface and use a database connection pooling, you are already spinning some threads in the background, just to manage the http connections.

-When you have to configure the pod of your java microservices, there are some things to watch for.
+So, when you have to configure the pod of your java microservices, there are some things to watch for.
 Let take an example with an explanation below

 Threads

-Below a tipical k8s resource snippet:
+Below a tipical K8s resource snippet:

 1resources:

-2 limits:
+2 requests:

-3 cpu: 2000m
+3 cpu: 1000m

 4 memory: "1024Mi"